isabella232/TenPillarsK8s/README.md

-This book is uses Jekyll to build an epub.
-The steps in the GitHub workflow file at `.github/workflow/book.yaml` define the process of building the book.

-## Tools

-Validate the HTML at https://validator.w3.org/#validate_by_input.
-This is quite fast to do.

-Validate the resulting epub at http://validator.idpf.org/.
-This takes a few minutes.

-## Reader
+"The ten pillars of pragmatic Kubernetes deployments with Octopus" is a journey from an empty Kubernetes cluster and blank Octopus instance to a best practise DevOps pipeline ready to scale your enterprise deployments, and ongoing maintenance.

+This book is built as an epub, available from the [releases](https://github.com/OctopusDeploy/TenPillarsK8s) page.

-Calibre is a good epub reader - https://calibre-ebook.com/
+[Calibre](https://calibre-ebook.com/) is a good multiplatform epub reader.